kubernetes/dashboard/docs/devel/issues.md

 Issue kind determines if issue is a bug, enhancement, feature, refactoring of existing code or if it covers changes in Kubernetes API.
 In contrast to area it is not connected to application itself.
 Following kinds could be applied to most of the applications.

 - `kind/bug` - bugs, that need to be fixed.
+Assigned when something is not working as it was expected.
+- `kind/duplicate` - duplicates of existing issues, that are usually closed and linked with original ones.
-- `kind/enhancement` - issues created in order to make the application better.
+- `kind/enhancement` - enhacements of existing functionalities, that will make the application better.
-- `kind/feature` - issues created in order to add new features to the application.
+- `kind/feature` - new features, that could be added to the application.
-- `kind/question` - discussion issues and user questions.
+- `kind/question` - general discussions and user questions.
 - `kind/refactoring` - issues created in order to enhance code quality without changing application functionality.

 ### CLA labels